landmann/tips-and-tricks/README.md

 #### 0. Useful code

+<b> Notebook Immediate Reload</b>
 Use this decorator so that when something changes in the module it is immediately reflected on the notebook.
 ```python
 # These reload the functions - change something on the imported files and
 #  %autoreload 2 will reload all modules (except those excluded by %aimport)